-The Company complies with FSC Explanation Order No. 1090150022 issued on March 31, 2021: upon the first-time adoption of IFRS, on the transition date, for the booked unrealized revaluation increase and aggregated adjustment interest, since the exemption of IFRS 1 "First-time

-(Reviewed only without being audited in accordance with audit standards) (Unless otherwise provided, Unit: NTD Thousand)

-Adoption of IFRS" is transferred into retained earnings, the special reserve shall be recognized.
-Where relevant assets are subsequently used, disposed of or reclassified, the original proportion of special reserve may be reversed for the distribution of earnings.
+In accordance with Jin-Guan-Cheng-Fa-Zi No. 1090150022, issued by the FSC on March 31, 2021, upon the first-time adoption of IFRS, for the booked unrealized revaluation increase and aggregated adjustment amount (interest) that have been transferred into retained earnings on the transition date due to adoption of exemption items in IFRS 1 First-time Adoption of IFRS, the Company set aside special surplus reserve.
+Where relevant assets are subsequently used, disposed of, or reclassified, the original proportion of special reserve may be reversed for the distribution of earnings.

-As of January 1, 2023 and 2022, the special reserve at the first-time adoption amounted to NT\$ 45,549 thousand.
-In addition, the Company did not use, dispose of, or reclassify the relevant assets in the period from January 1 to March 31, 2023 and 2022 that caused the reversal of special reserve to the undistributed earnings.
-As of March 31, 2023 and 2022, the special reserve for the first time was NTD 45,549 thousand.
+As of January 1, 2023 and 2022, the special reserve at the first-time adoption amounted to NTD45,549 thousand.
+In addition, the Company did not use, dispose of, or reclassify relevant assets in January 1 to June 30, 2023 and 2022 that would cause the reversal of special reserve to undistributed earnings.
+As of June 30, 2023 and 2022, the special reserve for the first time was NTD45,549 thousand.